GasStationTV/gstv-invenco-integration/updates/configuration-network/configuration-network.md

 ### Error Handling
 #### Default Error Handling
-1. Send a notification message to GSTV alerting that an error has occured.
+1. Send a notification message to GSTV alerting that an error has occurred.
 1. GSTV sends another notification update message.

 #### Default Configuration Error Handling
-1. Send a notification message to GSTV alerting that an error has occured.
+1. Send a notification message to GSTV alerting that an error has occurred.
 1. If a previous configuration exists
   1. Continue to operate using previous configuration until next update
 1. If no previous configuration exists